NAVETRA™ · OIaR Simulation

 The Governance Verdict

-The dividend was the governance story Carillion was telling.
-The cash was the governance story that was true.
-No mechanism existed to make the board see both at the same time.
+The dividend may have been the governance story Carillion was telling.
+The cash position was the governance story that mattered.
+The failure was that both did not carry equal force in the decision system.

 Sources & References

-All financial figures, board decisions, and governance facts cited in this article are drawn from primary parliamentary inquiry findings, public disclosures, regulatory investigation reports, and named third-party sources.
-The governance analysis represents Purple Wins' interpretation of the public record.
+All financial figures, governance facts, and regulatory references in this article are drawn from Parliamentary inquiry findings, public disclosures, regulatory reporting, and named third-party analysis.
+The NAVETRA™ interpretation is Purple Wins’ analysis of the public record.

 Parliamentary Inquiry — Primary Sources